Vintage clothing: History

 In the past decade, vintage clothing has become part of the movement towards environmental sustainability and sustainable fashion, and is an aspect of slow fashion, a concept coined in 2007 by Kate Fletcher.
 Vintage fashion appeals to consumer interests of ethical clothing as it falls under categories of reusing, recycling and repairing items rather than throwing them away.

-Vintage shopping trends have also seen a transition to E-commerce, with the emergence of sites such as Depop, founded in 2011, ThredUp, founded in 2009, and TheRealReal, founded in 2011.
+Vintage shopping became a sustainable option with celebrities such as Kim Kardashian popularizing the trend.
+Vintage shopping has become a key alternative to fast fashion.

+Vintage shopping trends have also seen a transition to E-commerce.
+When new retailers try to enter the market for vintage clothing, they face certain barriers unique to this segment of the fashion industry.
+For example, authenticity and exclusivity are two very important factors that vintage clothing consumers look for, so guaranteeing these qualities is of greatest importance for the retailers.
+Knowing and disclosing the origin of the clothing is a crucial component of succeeding in the vintage clothing retail industry.

+Those who purchase vintage clothes may wear them frequently or use them as showpieces of great value within their wardrobe.
+These tend to never be worn, rather appreciated from their new home in the owner's closet.
+While some people may keep these clothes in their possession for a long time, others may look to repurpose, mend, or pass these items to new owners.

 Historically based sub-cultural groups like rockabilly and swing dancing played a part in the increased interest in vintage clothes.
 In Finland the vintage scene resulted in a registered non-profit organization called Fintage, from common interest in the preservation of material culture and the environment.